Frequently-asked Questions

 How many participants do you have and are you growing?

 We typically have around 150-200 participants at R2R, and this number has gradually grown over the years we have been operating.
 We have had an ambition to grow to about 225 participants, but we have been concerned that anything beyond that might damage our collaborative and community ethos.
 We know that some larger events can feel a bit impersonal.
-With an online event we are also thinking about numbers, and while for some broadcast-style events it is an opportunity to grow, we would be happy to stay relatively small, to preserve the value we provide.
+With our foray into online and hybrid events we are also thinking about numbers, and while for some broadcast-style events it is an opportunity to grow, we would be happy to stay relatively small, to preserve the value we provide.
 But online may be an opportunity to offer wider access, and we are ready to deliver this if the demand is there.

 How do you set your ticket prices?